Thomas Stanley, 1st Earl of Derby: Marriages and children

-Firstly, in the chapel of Middleham Castle, Yorkshire, by royal licence dated 1451, to Eleanor Neville (d.1472), a daughter of Richard Neville, 5th Earl of Salisbury, by his wife Alice Montagu, daughter and heiress of Thomas Montagu, 4th Earl of Salisbury.
+Firstly, in the chapel of Middleham Castle, Yorkshire, by royal license dated 1451, to Eleanor Neville (d.1472), a daughter of Richard Neville, 5th Earl of Salisbury, by his wife Alice Montagu, daughter and heiress of Thomas Montagu, 4th Earl of Salisbury.
 Eleanor died in 1472 and was buried in the Church of St James Garlickhythe in the City of London.
 By Eleanor he had eleven children, of whom three attained positions of great status: